YongoDavid/AYPL/README.md

 This website being built with REACT.

-Alot of changes still need to be made.
+Alot of changes still need to be made. i am just waiting for feedback on the current UI update.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).